BirolLab/ntHash/README.md

 # Installation

-You can simply download `nthash.hpp` and drop it directly into your project's include path.
-No compiling or linking is required.
+You can simply download `include/nthash.hpp` and drop it directly into your project's include path.

 If you prefer to install it system-wide using [Meson](https://mesonbuild.com/), run the following in the project root: